gbrammer/docker-images/eazy-deepnote/README.md

-Environment for running eazy-py on deepnote
+Environment for running eazy-py on deepnote.